mfaani/Hugo-learnings/README.md

 ```

 ### Shouldn't there be a single `index.html` file across the entire site?
+💡💡💡

+Thanks to Mark Rowe and Tom Insam:
 Typically a web server will look for and serve index.html when the requested URL corresponds to a directory
 It’s a technique used by static site generators to make your urls end in a /
 The urls you’re making there are `/page/1/`, `/posts/firstpost/`, etc